linkarzu/dotfiles-latest/neovim/nvim-lazyvim/README.md

 ```

 - Then I `reopened` neovim, and the error in `:MasonLog` changed to
-- `Installation failed for Package(name=stylua) error=spawn: unzip failed with exit code - and signal -. unzip is not executable`
+- "Installation failed for Package(name=stylua) error=spawn: unzip failed with
+  exit code - and signal -. unzip is not executable"
   - `unzip` is not installed, so that was fixed by installing it
 - Then I was getting this error in the logs
-  - `Installation failed for Package(name=ruff-lsp) error=spawn: python3 failed with exit code 1 and signal 0.`
+  - "Installation failed for Package(name=ruff-lsp) error=spawn: python3 failed
+    with exit code 1 and signal 0."
   - I opened `:Mason` and tried to install `ruff-lsp` there with `i`
   - It showed me the full log